 The menstrual cycle varies individually from woman to woman.
 The menstrual cycle begins with the first day of bleeding, which is counted as day 1.
 The cycle ends just before the next menstrual period.
-A typical cycle is assumed to be 28 days.
-Some women may have shorter (25 days) or longer (36 days) cycles.
+A typical cycle is assumed to be 28 days, but some women may have shorter (25 days) or longer (36 days) cycles.
 The computer will use this personal cycle pattern as a basis for its calculations.
-With time, if the user has regularly entered her daily temperature and menstruations, the computer will know that this particular woman will likely ovulate on day X of the cycle and her monthly period will start after X days.
+With time, if the user has regularly entered her daily temperature and menstruations, the computer will know that this user will likely ovulate on day X of the cycle and her monthly period will start after X days.

 The 3 phases of the menstrual cycle

 - The infertile phase at the beginning of each cycle, including menstruation

 - The fertile phase around ovulation

 - And the infertile phase after ovulation until the next menstruation, called the luteal phase

 The above graphic illustrates the individual processes of the female monthly cycle and shows how they are reflected in the temperature curve.
 For this example, we use an average 28 day cycle where ovulation takes place on the 14th day.
 Please be aware that this is a statistical example, most women have cycles that vary by a few days and ovulation varies from cycle to cycle.

 During your monthly menstrual cycle, two hormones race through your system.
 During the first half of your cycle (menstruation and the follicular phase - from the first day of menstruation until ovulation), estrogen is the dominant hormone.
 Estrogen helps your ovaries produce an egg that is released during ovulation.
 During the second half of your cycle (the luteal phase – from ovulation until menstruation begins), progesterone takes over.
 After ovulation, the increase in progesterone production causes a slight, but easily detectable increase in your basal body temperature.
 Progesterone will dominate until it falls in anticipation of your menstrual period.